The ColorPerfect Help System

 Shadow Degree

 This controls the degree of shadow compression and thus also how far up into the dark tones will be lightened.
 The measurement is relative.
-This control works in connection with negative White adjustments (which darken the shadows), but the control does not affect BPoint adjustments, which are typically made automatically.
+This control works in connection with negative White adjustments (which darken the shadows), but the control does not affect BPoint or BP Tails adjustments, which are usually best made automatically.

 Go to Top -- Go to Points of Interest Index